Faster Convergence of Local SGD for Over-Parameterized Models: Proof of Theorems

-We first bound the progress made by local variables $\bx_i$ in one local SGD update as follows: \begin{lemma} Let Assumptions \ref{assum:convex} and \ref{assum:interpolation} hold with $\mu >0$.
-If we follow Algorithm \ref{alg1} with stepsize $\eta_t =\frac{1}{L}$, we will have
+We first bound the progress made by local variables $\bx_i$ in one local SGD update as follows: \begin{lemma} Let Assumption \ref{assum:general}, Assumption \ref{assum:convex} and Assumption \ref{assum:interpolation} {(Interpolation)} hold with $\mu =0$.
+If we follow Algorithm \ref{alg:1} with stepsize $\eta \le \frac{1}{2L}$, we will have

 \end{lemma} \begin{proof}